Micro Forests: A Small Space Can Make a Huge Difference

 By Bran Gunther and Jeffrey Rothfeder

 At a Con Ed campus in Rye, New York, two Micro Forests have just been planted.
-Each is 10 feet by 10 feet and includes four canopy trees, thirty-two understory trees, and thirty-two shrubs.
-This is a first for Westchester but in the coming years we anticipate that Micro Forests will sprout up everywhere throughout the county in people’s backyards, corporate campuses, schools, on the river, on hills and mountains and at retail sites.
+Each is 10-feet-by-10 feet and includes four canopy trees, 32 understory trees, and 32 shrubs.
+This is a first for Westchester, but in the coming years we anticipate that Micro Forests will sprout up everywhere throughout the county in people’s backyards, corporate campuses, schools, on the river, on hills and mountains and at retail sites.

+Simply put, Micro Forests are groups of densely packed trees, shrubs and plants, which can turn blighted and unused areas into beneficial environments that are attractive and robust natural habitats with enduring ecological improvements.

 - Soil amendments, in the form of compost and organic fertilizers, as needed.